 - You have fulfilled your sentence

-- Paid any restitutions owed in full, including judgements and liens
+- Paid any restitution owed in full, including judgments and liens

 - Have no pending criminal charges, warrants, or detainers

 - Have met the waiting period requirement (usually five to seven years, depending on the offense)